You are here

 Caboolture Dental Group values all patients as a unique person and hope that at all times we can provide dental treatment in a manner that is respectful of their culture, beliefs, values and personal characteristics.
 Patients are asked to reciprocate this respect by being mindful of all staff and other patients within our practice.
 It is at the discretion of all members of Caboolture Dental Group to treat patients that are abusive (whether it be physical, verbal or emotional abuse), intoxicated or behaviours that are deemed inappropriate.

-Communication and decision making
+Communication and decision-making

 Caboolture Dental Group respects the patient’s right to receive adequate information to make informed decisions regarding their health and healthcare.
 Consequently, all staff should continually demonstrate a commitment to providing patients with accessible and understandable information about their treatment and treatment options, including costs, proposed medications and risks involved.
 We do expect patients to actively participate in decisions and choices about their treatment and dental needs, involving family or carers where required.
 This should also include maintaining suitable evidence that patients are fully informed about their proposed treatment and have been a partner in the development of their treatment plan.
 Such evidence will be monitored through the practices records monitoring and review processes.
-All proposed treatment plans / estimates are to be signed by the patient and scanned into their patient file.
+All proposed treatment plans/estimates must be signed by the patient and scanned into their patient file.

 Informed Consent Process

 The initial examination of a patient shall be considered ‘implied consent’ to that procedure based on the booking of an appointment, attendance, and the patient allowing the physical examination to occur.
-Any subsequent treatment shall require the patient to make an informed decision and consent to the treatment either verbally or in writing depending on the procedure and associated risks.
+Any subsequent treatment shall require the patient to make an informed decision and consent to the treatment either verbally or in writing, depending on the procedure and associated risks.
 The dental practitioner who is to perform the treatment is responsible for the following informed consent process in line with the Dental Board of Australia’s Code of Conduct for Registered Health Practitioners.
 A patient will be:

 • Informed (or receive information in some other way) what procedure is being proposed